 Here’s what you need to know if you’re involved in a bar fight:

 Under Pennsylvania law, you can be charged with anything from a summary offense to a felony for your participation in a bar fight.
 The more severe the bar fight, the more likely you can be charged with a significant crime.

 How Severe of a Fight Triggers a Felony?

 The fight doesn’t have to be severe to cause damage.
-You can be charged with aggravated assault if the other person sustains serious bodily injury.
-If you’re lucky, you may only be charged with misdemeanor simple assault.
+You can be charged with Aggravated Assault if the other person sustains a serious bodily injury.
+If you’re lucky, you may only be charged with misdemeanor Simple Assault.
 All it takes is you striking the other person.